rmhcovid/txtmon/README.md

 # RMH Covid-19 Home Monitor
-RMH Home Monitor lets hospitals manage a large number of Covid-19 cases in the patient's own homes using their smartphone and two simple medical devices (pulse oximeter + thermometer).
+RMH Home Monitor lets a hospitals manage a large number of Covid-19 patients using a smartphone and two simple medical devices (pulse oximeter + thermometer).

-The goal is to oversee a large number of realatively health patients with Covid-19 in their own homes, saving bed space and staff resources.
+The goal is to oversee a large number of realatively health patients in their own homes, saving bed space and staff resources.

 The system prompts patients twice per day to submit their own heart rate, body temperature and oxygen saturation via a website.
 Clinicians are alerted to patients with concerning or critical vitals.
 Automation keep staff interaction and administrative work minimal.

-RMH Txtmon is a [REDCap](https://projectredcap.org/software/) (Research Electronic Data Capture tool) project template that you can copy and adapted for your facility.
+RMH Home Monitoring is a [REDCap](https://projectredcap.org/software/) (Research Electronic Data Capture tool) project template that you can copy and adapted for your facility.
 Users intereact with the system via a public website (a REDCap *Survey*).

 ## Features